 Thinkific vs Teachable: Final Thoughts

 Both of these platforms are great options for online learning by comparison.
 Deciding which is the better online course platform is a tricky question.
-Thinkific’s course platform wins out on performance and uptime for having content available almost all the time, but Teachable wins for marketing and sales so you can run your learning business as a business.
+Thinkific’s course platform wins out on performance and uptime for having content available almost all the time, but Teachable wins for marketing and sales so you can run your learning business as a business plan.
 Teachable offers unlimited courses with its paid plans, but Thinkific lets you get started on its free plan with no limit on students.
 Both platforms are great to make money online by selling the courses.
 The paid plans are best to choose for professional teachers as well as organizations.

 Overall, it comes down to what you need for your business as a learning course platform.
 Thinkific vs Teachable depends on what you’re looking for in online platforms, and what your course (or courses) needs to succeed.
 Our advice: Try out the free plan on both platforms and see which one feels better for you.